Microsoft PowerPoint: Acquisition by Microsoft (1987–1992)

-Microsoft's president Jon Shirley offered Microsoft's motivation for the acquisition: "'We made this deal primarily because of our belief in desktop presentations as a product category. ...
-Forethought was first to market with a product in this category.

-Microsoft set up within its Applications Division an independent "Graphics Business Unit" to develop and market PowerPoint, the first Microsoft application group distant from the main Redmond location.
+Microsoft's president Jon Shirley offered his company's motivation for the acquisition: "'We made this deal primarily because of our belief in desktop presentations as a product category. ...
+Forethought was first to market with a product in this category.'"
+Microsoft had 50% market share in Macintosh applications, and led in three categories; Raikes said that after the acquisition it would lead in five categories.
+(Forethought distributed the database Filemaker, which Microsoft wanted to continue marketing.)
+The company intended for Forethought to be its Silicon Valley base to develop and market future graphics software, so set up within its Applications Division, an independent "Graphics Business Unit" for PowerPoint, the first Microsoft application group distant from the main Redmond location.
+The company hoped to hire employees uninterested in living in Washington state; by 1987 more than 90% of Microsoft developers came from outside Seattle.
 All the PowerPoint people from Forethought joined Microsoft, and the new location was headed by Robert Gaskins, with Dennis Austin and Thomas Rudkin leading development.
 PowerPoint 1.0 for Macintosh was modified to indicate the new Microsoft ownership and continued to be sold.
+A year after the acquisition, Gaskins reported that all seven Forethought PowerPoint employees had stayed with Microsoft, and the Graphics Business Unit had hired 12 employees, many of whom did not want to move to Redmond.
+The GBU had moved to a new location on Sand Hill Road in Menlo Park, California; it was much larger than needed for 19 people, but Gaskins wrote that he and Microsoft wanted future capacity as the company grew in Silicon Valley.

-A new PowerPoint 2.0 for Macintosh, adding color 35 mm slides, appeared by mid-1988, and again received good reviews.
+A new PowerPoint 2.0 for Macintosh, adding color 35 mm slides, shipped in May 1988, and again received good reviews.
 The same PowerPoint 2.0 product re-developed for Windows was shipped two years later, in mid-1990, at the same time as Windows 3.0.
-Much of the color technology was the fruit of a joint development partnership with Genigraphics, at that time the dominant presentation services company.
+Much of the color technology was the result of a joint development partnership with Genigraphics, the dominant presentation services company.